Library instruction: Relationship to information literacy

 According to the Presidential Committee on Information Literacy, information literacy is the set of skills a person needs to be "able to recognize when information is needed and the ability to locate, evaluate, and use effectively the needed information."
 In an academic setting, instruction in information literacy can take on a variety of forms, such as a long class or a project integrated into a course on related subject matter.
 In the United States, literacy competency standards are outlined by the Association of college and Research Libraries.
+In U.S. higher education, the Association of College and Research Libraries (ACRL) promotes the Framework for Information Literacy for Higher Education (filed in 2015 and adopted in 2016), after rescinding the earlier Information Literacy Competency Standards for Higher Education.

 Currently there are debates about whether instruction on how to use library systems is necessary, or if efforts are better spent making systems easier to use so that they require no instruction.
-A particular study published in the Journal of Academic Librarianship indicates that the most predominant model of teaching information literacy, the one-shot session model, is ineffective and doesn't really make a perceptible difference in the grades of the students.
+A particular study published in the Journal of Academic Librarianship indicates that the most predominant model of teaching information literacy, the one-shot session model, is ineffective and does not really make a perceptible difference in the grades of the students.
 However, the same study also indicated that students who attended a longer class with a library instruction session scored significantly higher, indicating that it may not be the idea of the instruction that is flawed, but rather the method.

 Formats

 Library instruction sessions can be held in person, through pre-recorded or written materials, or live over the internet.
-In-person sessions can, as part of a formal formal class, in small groups, or one-on-one.
+In-person sessions can, as part of a formal class, in small groups, or one-on-one.
 After 2015, webinars began to be part of the library instruction programs.
 During the 2020 COVID-19 pandemic, this form of teaching became the norm for university libraries around the world.

 One-on-one sessions held by universities are sometimes referred to as a "term paper clinic" or a "research consultation."
 Universities may also incorporate library instruction sessions as part of regular coursework, for example, as a one-shot class meeting held just before a term paper is assigned.
 The goal of the librarian is to orient the class to the best library sources for use in a term paper.
-Course-related instruction, while perceived as effective, is a staff-intensive process lead by professors and not librarians.
+Course-related instruction, while perceived as effective, is a staff-intensive process led by professors and not librarians.

 Library instruction can also benefit from the utilization of video games and gaming designed for information literacy.
 When incorporating design principles from gaming into information literacy instruction, instructional librarians can teach students how to succeed through long, complex, and difficult tasks while still keeping the learning experience engaging.
 Library instruction and active learning information literacy workshops can also be facilitated by theater techniques, by the rules of hospitality or by humor.